Accelerated Accounting (MS)

 - Students must apply for admission to the accelerated program though the standard Graduate School application process.
 Applications will be reviewed by the Master’s in Accounting Program Committee according to the normal procedure.

 - Only students who intend to complete both a bachelor’s degree and a master’s degree at Michigan Tech are eligible to enroll in the accelerated program.
-The bachelor’s degree must be in accounting, finance, or management information systems.

 - Each prospective student’s preliminary plan for the accelerated master’s program must be approved by the Master’s in Accounting Program Committee prior to acceptance into the graduate program; therefore, the student is required to meet with the accounting graduate program director/advisor at the time of application to develop a plan for completion of the degree and to designate courses taken while an undergraduate student that will be applied toward the master’s degree requirements.